Dùn an Achaidh (Dun Acha) |

 History, historical sites & Archaeology

 The history and archaeology of Coll are topics for a specialist which, sadly, I am not.
 It would be easy, and improper, to copy and paste others' work so instead I will point you to some excellent material where you can browse at your leisure.

 For a general history lesson, the Coll in Crisis article by Brian Wills-Johnson is a splendid read.
 It is found on the excellent Isle of Coll Genealogy web site which too will provide a lot of detail to the historical facts of ancient happenings.

 There are many articles about Coll's history, written by Collachs, to be found in the Coll Magazine archive.
 Started in 1986 by Pat Barr, the passing of the magazine is a loss to the record keeping about the community.

-Coll is rich in historical sites, from Castles, Crannogs, Dùns ..... etc. The most famous site is probably Na Sgeulachan 'Teller of Tales', the standing stones at Totronald
+Coll is rich in historical sites, having Castles, Crannogs, Dùns ..... etc. The most famous site is probably Na Sgeulachan 'Teller of Tales', the standing stones at Totronald

-Cup marks.
-There are actually three in a line, the 2nd just visible
+Sorisdale cup-marks.
+There are three in a neat line, 2 visible here